Twilio Content Proxy¶

 Output¶

-- Response from Twilio Content API containing approval request status and details
+- Format: JSON response from Twilio Content API

 Error Handling¶